spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/feature-integration-guides/inventory-management-feature-integration.md

 title: Inventory management feature integration
 description: The guide guides you through the process of installing the Warehouse Management functionality into your project.
 originalLink: https://documentation.spryker.com/2021080/docs/inventory-management-feature-integration
+originalArticleId: cb79eb0c-0a3a-49c5-a911-ef6f992f1118
 redirect_from:
   - /2021080/docs/inventory-management-feature-integration
   - /2021080/docs/en/inventory-management-feature-integration
+  - /docs/inventory-management-feature-integration
+  - /docs/en/inventory-management-feature-integration
 ---

-This document describes how to ingrate the [Inventory Management](https://documentation.spryker.com/docs/inventory) feature into a Spryker project.
+This document describes how to ingrate the [Inventory Management](https://documentation.spryker.com/2021080/docs/inventory-management) feature into a Spryker project.

 {% info_block errorBox %}